cqchecker/codequiry-cli/README.md

-# Node.js CLI for Plagiarism Checker API
+# Node.js CLI for the Code Plagiarism Checker API by Codequiry

 ## Detail
-Command Line Interface (CLI) to interact with the Plagiarism Checker API
+Command Line Interface (CLI) to interact with the Plagiarism Checker API that scans for code plagiarism in a group cluster or on the web.

 ## Install
 ```